Prototype Development Guide

 When defining a product presentation structure, think about the presentation flow, in which sections you would divide your presentation and which slides and elements you would include in every section.

-💡 Here are some examples for typical pages and page elements that you could include in your wireframe or presentation prototype:
+💡 You will find examples for typical pages and page elements that you could include in your wireframe or presentation prototype on the Prototype Structure Glossary List above.

 Step D